openhackathons-org/End-to-End-LLM/README.md

         `conda activate launcher`

-    - In the launcher environment please install the following:
+    - In the launcher environment, please install the following:

        ```
         pip3 install jupyterlab